Alexandra of Denmark: Princess of Wales

-For eight months over 1875–76, the Prince of Wales was absent from Britain on a tour of India, but to her dismay Alexandra was left behind.
+For eight months over 1875–76, Albert Edward was absent from Britain on a tour of India, but to her dismay Alexandra was left behind.
 The prince had planned an all-male group and intended to spend much of the time hunting and shooting.
-During the prince's tour, one of his friends who was travelling with him, Lord Aylesford, was told by his wife that she was going to leave him for another man: Lord Blandford, who was himself married.
+During his tour, one of Albert Edward's friends who was travelling with him, Lord Aylesford, was told by his wife that she was going to leave him for another man, Lord Blandford, who was himself married.
 Aylesford was appalled and decided to seek a divorce.

 Meanwhile, Lord Blandford's brother, Lord Randolph Churchill, persuaded the lovers against an elopement.
 Now concerned by the threat of divorce, Lady Aylesford sought to dissuade her husband from proceeding, but Lord Aylesford was adamant and refused to reconsider.
 In an attempt to pressure Lord Aylesford to drop his divorce suit, Lady Aylesford and Lord Randolph Churchill called on Alexandra and told her that if the divorce was to proceed they would subpoena her husband as a witness and implicate him in the scandal.
 Distressed at their threats, and following the advice of Sir William Knollys and the Duchess of Teck, Alexandra informed the Queen, who then wrote to the Prince of Wales.
 The prince was incensed.
 Eventually, the Blandfords and the Aylesfords both separated privately.
 Although Lord Randolph Churchill later apologised, for years afterwards the Prince of Wales refused to speak to or see him.

 Alexandra spent the spring of 1877 in Greece recuperating from a period of ill health and visiting her brother King George of Greece.
 During the Russo-Turkish War, Alexandra was clearly partial against Turkey and towards Russia, where her sister was married to the Tsarevitch, and she lobbied for a revision of the border between Greece and Turkey in favour of the Greeks.
 Alexandra spent the next three years largely parted from her two sons as the boys were sent on a worldwide cruise as part of their naval and general education.
 The farewell was very tearful and, as shown by her regular letters, she missed them terribly.
 In 1881, Alexandra and Albert Edward travelled to Saint Petersburg after the assassination of Alexander II of Russia, both to represent Britain and so that Alexandra could provide comfort to her sister, who had become tsarina.